Police: Whiteland Community High School student shot, killed in Greenwood

 “All Clark-Pleasant Schools are on lockdown to ‘visitors.’
 All buses are running on time except for those in the area where there is police activity near Worthsville Road and US 31.
 No visitors will be permitted in our school buildings today,” the district said in a statement to News 8.

-All Greenwood Community School Corporation buildings were on lockdown as of 8:30 a.m., according to the office of the superintendent Dr. Terry Terhune.
+Prior to that, all Greenwood Community School Corp. buildings were on lockdown as of 8:30 a.m.
+Thursday, according to the office of the superintendent Terry Terhune.

-Children are allowed to enter district buildings to begin the school day, but no one is allowed to exit.
+Children were allowed to enter district buildings to begin the school day, but no one was allowed to exit.

 Greenwood Community High School was placed on lockout Thursday morning due to “an incident in the community, but not on the school campus,” the high school said on Twitter.